Jexah/DotaHostManager/README.md

  - This could change in the future
  - Addons will be housed on a central repo controlled by us [This one](https://github.com/ash47/DotaHostAddons)
  - We will create and update releases for plugins as needed
- - We should update the release instead of created new ones (so our repo doesn't overflow with releases)
+ - We should delete old releases once the new release has successfully rolled out

 ###Server Installer###
  - This will download dota 2 (source1 & source2)